 Theorem H can be used to show the nonexistence of nontrivial cycles of small

-period by obtaining upper bounds for the and checking that
+period by obtaining upper bounds for the

 condition (i) holds.